hashicorp/terraform-provider-google/website/docs/r/app_engine_flexible_app_version.html.markdown

 * `runtime_api_version` -
   (Optional)
   The version of the API in the given runtime environment.
   Please see the app.yaml reference for valid values at https://cloud.google.com/appengine/docs/standard//config/appref

+* `handlers` -
+  (Optional)
+  An ordered list of URL-matching patterns that should be applied to incoming requests.
+  The first matching URL handles the request and other request handlers are not attempted.
+Structure is documented below.

 * `runtime_main_executable_path` -
   (Optional)